google/WebFundamentals/src/content/en/tools/workbox/get-started/webpack.md

 ### Optional: How the service worker code works {: #optional-generated }

-The service worker code is generated based on the configuration that you provide in `webpack.config.js`.
+The service worker code in `sw.js` is generated based on the configuration that you provide in `webpack.config.js`.

 * `importScripts('workbox-sw.prod.v2.1.0.js')` imports Workbox's service